-They are available in a wide range of colours, patterns, and sizes, they are often handmade and hand painted.
-The lanterns are sold collapsed, which make it easier for transport and it’s simple to put them into shape and hang.
-We managed to get them all the way to Hanoi and back home, I’d just recommend keeping them as hand luggage on the plane.
+They are available in a wide range of colours, patterns, and sizes.
+Street vendors make them by hand and most are hand painted.
+The lanterns are sold collapsed, which make it easier for transport, but it’s simple to put them into shape and hang.
+We managed to get them all the way to Hanoi and back home.
+I’d just recommend keeping them as hand luggage on the plane.

-Like the ones on the streets, they are suitable to hang outside, but we didn’t want to risk them getting ruined by rain and wind and so far have hung our favourite in our living room; it even matches our light blue curtains!
+Like the ones on the streets, they are suitable to hang outside.
+But we didn’t want to risk them getting ruined by rain and wind.
+So far we have hung our favourite in our living room.
+It even matches our light blue curtains!

 Coffee and Tea

 Tea drinkers, you will not feel left out here.
-Lovely, fresh herbal teas can be found in many towns; jasmine and oolong are particular favourites.
+Lovely, fresh herbal teas can be found in many towns.
+My favourites were the jasmine and oolong teas.

-I also picked up a couple of phins, the traditional Vietnamese coffee filter that sits over a mug, which can be found at most markets throughout the country for about $1.
+I also picked up a couple of phins, the traditional Vietnamese coffee filter that sits over a mug.
+These can be found at most markets throughout the country for about $1.

 We found so many beautiful handmade arts and crafts throughout the country, with Hoi An being a particularly good spot to pick up unique gifts.
 We choose some rice paper paintings from a local shop in the Old Town.

 It may end up being too difficult to pack to come home with you, but the traditional conical hat can be a great buy.
 I avoided it at first for fear of looking too touristy, but the hot sun got to me and I found it had a number of benefits.
 Because of its shape, it sits lightly on top of your head meaning no sweaty hat hair, it doubles as a great fan for a much-needed breeze, and yeah, I did like my Instagram pics of me wearing it.